Water Conservation Video Contest for High School Students

 Water Conservation Programs of City of Calistoga, City of Napa, Town of Yountville, City of St. Helena, City of American Canyon, Napa County and Napa County Resource Conservation District are sponsoring a video contest for high school students of Napa County.
 The winning video will be used as a public service announcement (PSA) at Cameo Cinemas and Century Napa County.

-Videos should focus on communicating the message: Reimagine your yard: conserving water outdoors.
-Contest sponsors are looking for creative videos that motivate people to conserve water by reimagining their home landscape.
+Videos should focus on communicating the message: California Water: Never Enough to Waste.
+Contest sponsors are looking for creative videos that motivate people to conserve water by emphasizing the various ways water can be wasted when traveling from its initial source to when it reaches the user.
 Students can create a newscast, skit, animation, commercial, reality television show, or even a music video.
 Let your imagination go wild.
 Carefully review the complete Contest Guidelines before starting the project.

 For more information about the contest, contact Jemma Williams: 707-252-4189x3117 or email@example.com